Ayush76a/BookNest/README.md

 ## Live Demo
 - App Link: [BookNest-App](https://booknest-app.netlify.app/)
   ### NOTE :
-    - While testing please wait for some time(about 1-2 minutes), since the backend require to the get lived at the time u will be using.
+    - While testing please wait for some time(about 1-2 minutes), since the backend require to the get live at the time u will be using.
     - See the console in case the server stop responding to see the errors.